 Isolation Housing is for residential students who have tested positive for Coronavirus (COVID-19).

 Campus Health will advise students of how long they should remain in isolation.
 An isolation period will be determined depending on if/when students had an onset of symptoms.
-In general, students will be in isolation at least 10 days from onset of symptoms or date of their positive test, whichever is first.
+In general, students will be in isolation at least 10 days.

 Quarantine Housing is for residential, unvaccinated students who were in close contact with someone diagnosed with COVID-19 with OR is suspected of having the virus.
 This means the unvaccinated student has either: